apollo

 Disease/Condition Glossary

 Epilepsy: Epilepsy is a sudden rush of electricity in the brain.
 It is a disorder of the nervous system which occurs due to disturbed nerve cell activity in the brain.
-In epilepsy the brain's electrical rhythms become imbalanced, resulting in recurrent seizures.
-In patients with seizures, the typical brain electrical pattern is disrupted by sudden bursts of electrical impulse that affect an individual's consciousness, movements or sensations.
+In epilepsy, the brain's electrical rhythms become imbalanced, resulting in recurrent seizures.
+In patients with seizures, the typical brain electrical pattern is disrupted by sudden bursts of electrical impulses that affect an individual's consciousness, movements or sensations.
 Seizures are of two types: generalised and partial seizures.
 Generalised seizures affect the entire brain, whereas partial seizures affect only a part of the brain.
 Seizures can cause uncontrollable muscle twitches and spasms.
 Stronger seizures may cause people to become confused or unconscious.
 Possible causes include high fever, trauma, genetic disorder, brain injury or stroke.

 Mood disorder: It is a mental health disorder which mainly affects a person's emotional state.
 A mood disorder is associated with episodes of mood swings ranging from manic highs to depressive lows.